• Skip to primary navigation

 Troubleshooting Butterbean and Corn Succotash

-Add the onions, peppers, and zucchini to the skillet at the same time if you're pressed for time.
+Cook the onions, peppers, and zucchini in the skillet at the same time if you're pressed for time.

-I cook the zucchini separately so it gets crisper instead of steaming it.
+I cook the zucchini separately most of the time so it gets crisper instead of steaming it.
+This gives corn and bean succotash a more textured taste but is not neccessary.

 Cooking the vegetables separately allows them to get a bit of caramelization and/or firmness.
 But this is not necessary, it's just a technique suggestion if you're into trying different ways of cooking the same recipe just to see the differences.